Global Community Health (GCH) Lab

-In the GCHR Lab, we create, implement, and act on interdisciplinary behavioral science that broadens our understanding of the context of illness and well-being in silenced global communities – with an emphasis on persons living with HIV/ AIDS.
-In 2018-19, we will focus on the following projects.
+We create, implement, and act on interdisciplinary behavioral science that broadens our understanding of the context of illness and well-being in global communities – with an emphasis on persons living with HIV/ AIDS.
+In 2020-21, we will focus on exploring new questions:

-- Multi-level determinants of guardian willingness to utilize accessible mental health services for school aged children and adolescents living in Ibadan, Nigeria.
-In partnership with the University of Ibadan, Centre for Child and Adolescent Mental Health (C-CAMH)
+- How do we tailor PAR (participatory action research) informed interventions to address guardian barriers to child mental health care in Ibadan, Nigeria?
+This will be Phase 2 of our NIH grant In partnership with the University of Ibadan, Centre for Child and Adolescent Mental Health (C-CAMH)